 An increased interest in food production has stimulated local market shopping.
 Enthusiasm for environmental sustainability has pressed technological advancement in residential housing.
 It’s the perfect storm for real estate innovation.
-Enter the agrihood: a rustic answer to all three concerns.
+Enter agrihoods: a rustic answer to all three concerns.

 What Is An Agrihood

 Agricultural neighborhoods, affectionately deemed, “Agrihoods,” are residential developments orbiting around a professionally managed farm.
 Innovation has long been a side effect of trying times and in topsy turvy 2020, this enterprising pursuit for sustainable living found an opening.
-These communities began cropping up around 2014 and found a significant foothold this year in particular when Covid-19 spurred millions of Americans to head for the pastoral embrace of ruburbia.
+These communities began cropping up around 2014 and found a significant foothold when Covid-19 spurred millions of Americans to head for the pastoral embrace of suburbia.

 Chugging alongside this sweeping migration is the uptick in people prioritizing local food production.
 According to the United States Department of Agriculture, the number of farmers’ markets in the U.S. tripled from the year 2000 to 2015.
 In 2009, the USDA launched the Know Your Farmer, Know Your Food initiative, and saw locally-produced food become the fastest-growing market sector.